-Whether it is your family or your workplace those people that just walk in and their joy just lights up a room and then others where they are just joyless.
-They are just negative and it rubs off.
+Whether it is your family or your workplace, you can think of those people that just walk in, and their joy just lights up a room.
+And then you can think of others where they are just joyless; they are just negative and it rubs off.
 So when it is in the home, I mean, that is a lot of time spent with that person.

-What makes us attractive?
-And I have figured out as a kid I was just not a joyful person.
-I just remember comments my dad would make, like: You are never happy.
-And my aunt would say the same thing but when you come to know the Lord that changes and I remember a pastor interviewing one of my daughters and say: Hey, describe your dad.
-And the first word she used was joyful.
-Like, he is just so joyful.
+I think about how, as a kid, I was just not a joyful person.
+I just remember comments my dad would make, like: “You are never happy.”
+And my aunt would say the same thing.
+But when you come to know the Lord, that changes.
+I remember a pastor interviewing one of my daughters, he said, “Describe your dad.”
+And the first word she used was joyful — “He is just so joyful.”
 Who would have ever guessed that would be the adjective for me?
-And I see so many women that when you look on their faces you think: I don’t think she has a great husband.
+But that’s what Christ does.

-I wonder when some of you men if you are listening, if your wife before you met her was this joyful, lively person and she isn’t now, you have got to take some of that on your own shoulders, that being married to you has actually caused a burden because we are supposed to bring life and light into their lives.
+And I see so many women that when you see the look on their faces you think: I don’t think she has a great husband.
+Some of you men, if you are listening, if your wife, before you met her, was this joyful, lively person, and she isn’t now, you have got to take some of that on your own shoulders: that being married to you has actually caused a burden because we are supposed to bring life and light into their lives.